If you don’t write your own will, the government of where your assets sit has one for you – they will decide where your assets go!

 Retirement Plans and Trusts

-Other property that may pass to named beneficiaries automatically and without regard to a Will include benefits of qualified retirement plans, annuities and inter vivos (living) trusts.
+Other property that may pass to named beneficiaries automatically and without regard to a Will include benefits of qualified retirement plans, annuities, and inter vivos (living) trusts.

-Both are forms of Trusts and can give immediate access of the contents to your named beneficiaries without the need for legal intervention, therefore saving time, costs and financial stress for your loved ones.
+Both are forms of trusts and can give immediate access of the contents to your named beneficiaries without the need for legal intervention, therefore saving time, costs, and financial stress for your loved ones.

 If you haven’t written your own Will, the government has written one for you.
 What follows is a “typical” pattern of distribution under intestate laws.
-While your government might vary in some aspects, this example should peak your interest as to what your country’s law provides.

 Let’s call this Joe Procrastinator’s Will.